Estheroy/ml-wikis/wikis/heuristic-search/what-is-a-search.md

-Let’s assume cities on the map as nodes and path between cities as edges.
-Strat exploring node a, we have node O, S and C reachable now.
+Let’s assume cities on the map as nodes and path between cities as edges. strat exploring node a, we have node O, S and C reachable now.

 <img src="/assets/image01.jpg" width="520" height="230" />